jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

     of advanced phases of it. <strong>Without specialized treatment all the support bone is lost and then the teeth will loosen and fall </strong><strong><br /> irremedibly</strong><strong>.</strong></p>
     <p>Another additional benefit of this Specialty is that we can obtain from the
-    so-called PERIODONTAL PLASTIC SURGERY that includes a set of techniques that allow the Dentist <strong>to modify the gum's contour, thickness and shape</strong>, achieving invaluable aesthetic effects for patients.
+    so-called PERIODONTAL PLASTIC SURGERY, that includes a set of techniques that allow the Dentist <strong>to modify the gum's contour, thickness and shape</strong>;
+    achieving invaluable aesthetic effects for patients.
 Generally this type of surgery is complementary to treatments of orthodontics, whitening and dental aesthetics.</p>
     \ "